reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/09-Author-a-Power-BI-Report.md

 1. On the **Insert** ribbon tab, from inside the **Elements** group, click **Buttons**, and then select **Blank**.

    ![ws name.](media/8.60.png)

-2. Position and size the button as follows:

-3. Position and size the button so that it is directly beneath the multi-row card visual and it is the same width.
+2. Position and size the button so that it is directly beneath the multi-row card visual and it is the same width.

    ![ws name.](media/8.61.png)

-4. In the **Visualizations** pane, apply the following button formats:
+3. In the **Visualizations** pane, apply the following button formats:

 -	Set the **Button Text** section to **On**.
 -	Expand the **Button Text** section, and then set the **Button Text** to **By Month**.